Why Sādhana Mālā

 Dave teaches with his wife Gail from their studio, Living Yoga, in Great Malvern, near Worcester.

 Of mixed Indian and English heritage, Ranju was born in India and brought up in England.
 He has travelled extensively in India and is interested in developing ways of practicing that both respect tradition and also the realities of present day life in the West.
 Ranju worked for 12 years in the NHS as an art therapist and family therapist (1991-2003) and has considerable experience of counselling and therapy with individuals and groups.
-He lives in Taunton with his wife Lindy and their 2 sons, Kiran and Rohan.
+He lives in Wellington, Somerset with his wife Lindy.